helium/HIP/0040-validator-denylist.md

 functionality in Validators ensures that parties manipulating Hotspot software are not able to let challenges through.

-This proposal seeks to decentralize the decision making to the trusted pool of Validators and a broader community of denylist authors.
+This proposal seeks to decentralize the decision-making to the trusted pool of Validators and a broader community of denylist authors.
 Previous drafts of this HIP called for a centralized authority in the Helium Foundation to maintain and publish a denylist.
 The HIP specified a singular committee to maintain and publish the denylist.
 This centralization was unpalatable and The Helium